Hung1610/hoovada/README.md

 Project Overview
 ---

-We follow this [structure example](https://github.com/frol/flask-restplus-server-example), the app directory is the main entry point
+- We follow this [structure example](https://github.com/frol/flask-restplus-server-example), the app directory is the main entry point

-- __app__
-    - extensions
-    - modules
-        - common
-        - auth
-        - file_upload
-        - messaging
-        - q_a
-            - answer
-            - comment
-            - favorite
-            - question
-            - report
-            - share
-            - timeline
-            - voting
-        - search
-        - system
-            - feedback
-            - history
-            - notification
-            - request_log
-            - version
-        - topic
-            - question_topic
-            - user_topic
-        - user
-            - follow
-            - mail_address
-            - permission
-            - reputation
-            - user_permission
-    - settings
-    - templates
-    - utils
-    - apis.py
-    - app.py
-    - requirements.txt (please put all your third-party library here)
+- The app/requirements.txt is where you should put your new third-party libraries

+- Conf file is at app/settings/config.py, we use environment variables to manage conf in production.
+You can use the default values in config.py for your development.

 ### Built with

 - Language: pypy3.6
 - Framework: Flask
+- Database: MySQL (Percona Distribution)
 - OpenAPI: [flask-restx](https://flask-restx.readthedocs.io/en/latest/)
 - Front-end data format: [Json](https://pyjwt.readthedocs.io/en/latest/)
 - DB migration: [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) and [alembic](https://pypi.org/project/alembic/)